 The Empowered Adoptee Retreat is a transformative journey for Korean Adoptees of all genders to explore identity, heal in community, and learn tools to live life more empowered.

-Immerse yourself in a transformative four-day retreat in the serene setting of Lake Tahoe, California.
+Immerse yourself in a transformative four-day retreat in the beautiful setting of Hudson Valley, NY.
 This retreat offers a unique opportunity to ground yourself, learn valuable healing tools, explore your identity, and connect with a supportive community.
 Join us for an enriching experience that fosters personal growth and meaningful connections.

 Check back for Date and Location announcement.